-During the second quarter of fiscal 2018, we recorded restaurant closure charges of \$4.3 million primarily related to lease termination charges and other costs associated with the closure of nine underperforming Chili's restaurants in the second quarter of fiscal 2018 located in Alberta, Canada.
-Alberta has an oil dependent economy and has experienced an economic recession in recent years related to lower oil production.
-The slower economy has negatively affected traffic at the restaurants.
+Restaurant closure charges during the thirteen week period ended March 28, 2018 were \$2.8 million which included \$1.7 million related to lease termination expenses of a previously divested brand, and \$1.1 million primarily due to landlord rejections of previously identified sublease tenants related to Chili's restaurants in Alberta, Canada closed during the second quarter of fiscal 2018.
+Restaurant closure charges of \$7.3 million recorded during the thirty-nine week period ended March 28, 2018 additionally included \$4.3 million of lease termination charges and other expenses associated with nine Alberta, Canada Chili's restaurants closed during the second quarter of fiscal 2018.
+Alberta has an oil dependent economy and experienced an economic recession in recent years related to lower oil production.
+The slower economy negatively affected traffic at the restaurants.
 The decision to close these restaurants was driven by management's belief that the long-term profitability of these restaurants would not meet our required level of return.

-During the first quarter of fiscal 2018, we recorded asset impairment charges of \$7.2 million primarily related to the long-lived assets and reacquired franchise rights of nine underperforming Chili's restaurants located in Alberta, Canada.
-These restaurants were closed in the second quarter of fiscal 2018.
+Restaurant impairment charges of \$9.2 million recorded thirty-nine week period ended March 28, 2018 includes \$7.2 million related to the Canada closures long-lived assets and reacquired franchise rights, and \$2.0 million related to the long-lived assets of certain underperforming Maggiano's and Chili's restaurants that will continue to operate.